How To Visit The Hospital De La Santa Creu I Sant Pau This Year

 How to Get to the Hospital de la Santa Creu i Sant Pau

-If you prefer to travel by public transportation, you have metro line 5 (Sant Pau | Dos de Maig station) or buses H8, 19, 47, 117, and 192.
-Either way, I recommend that you visit the Hospital de la Santa Creu i Sant Pau and the Basilica of the Sagrada Familia in the same morning/afternoon, as they are only 900 meters away!
+If you prefer to travel by public transport, take metro line 5 (Sant Pau | Dos de Maig station) or buses H8, 19, 47, 117, and 192.
+Either way, I recommend visiting the Hospital de la Santa Creu i Sant Pau and the Basilica of the Sagrada Familia on the same day, as they’re only 900 meters apart!

 Opening Hours & Ticket Prices

-As for tickets, the self-guided visit costs €16 (adults) or €11.20 (young people from 12 to 29 years old); and the guided visit costs €20 (adults), €14 (young people from 12 to 29 years old), or €5 (children from 3 to 12 years old).
-In the case of the self-guided visit, there’s an optional audio guide for €4 (or €3, via the app) and children under 12 don’t pay entry.
-But confirm everything on the official website of Hospital de la Santa Creu i Sant Pau!
+Tickets for self-guided visits cost €16 (adults) or €11.20 (ages 12-29); and guided visits ccost€20 (adults), €14 (ages 12-29), or €5 (ages 3-12 years).
+There’s an optional audio guide for €4 (or €3, via the app), but check all practical information on the official website of Hospital de la Santa Creu i Sant Pau!

-EXTRA TIP: Holders of the Barcelona Card have a direct -20% discount at the Hospital de la Santa Creu i Sant Pau!
-And if you buy a combined ticket to Sant Pau Art Nouveau Site and La Pedrera, you can explore both monuments for just €32 (or €16 each)!
+TIP: The Barcelona Card gives you 20% off!
+And a combined ticket to Sant Pau Art Nouveau Site and La Pedrera lets you explore both monuments for just €32 (or €16 each)!

 What to See at the Hospital de la Santa Creu i Sant Pau